KeRNeLith/Here/README.md

 - It uses NUnit3 for unit testing (not published).

-- The library code is published annotated with JetBrains annotations that are embedded in the library.
-But they will **not conflict** with any of your referenced packages or project defined attributes as they are **internal** to Here.
+- The library code is published annotated with JetBrains annotations.

 ---